Sagar-devx/news-app/README.md

       npm run dev

-5) Open http://localhost:3000 in your browser to view the app.
+5) Open http://localhost:5173/ in your browser to view the app.

 ## Deployment

-This app is deployed on Vercel and can be accessed here: https://news-app-alpha-sage.vercel.app/
+This app is deployed on Vercel and can be accessed here:<br>
+https://news-app-alpha-sage.vercel.app/